spacelift-io/user-documentation/docs/getting-started/create-stack/README.md

 Contexts are sets of environment variables and related configuration, including hooks, that can be shared across multiple stacks.
 By attaching a context, you ensure your stack has all the necessary configuration elements it needs to operate, without repeating the setup for each stack.

 If you're just following the LaunchPad steps, you won't have any [contexts](../../concepts/configuration/context.md) yet.
-If you did configure any contexts, you will be able to attach them here.'
+If you did configure contexts, you will be able to attach them here.

 Click **Continue**.